jcharlpretorius/ensf611_Lab1/README.md

 - Use the results obtained to summarize your findings in *4.
 Observations/Interpretation*.
 - In a section *5.
 Reflection*, include a sentence or two about what you liked/disliked, found interesting/confusing/challangeing/motivating while working on this assignment.

-During development, checkin progress with git and use descriptive commit messages.
+During development, check-in progress with git and use descriptive commit messages.

-## Optional work
-Optionally, you may investigate the effect of reducing the number of features using PCA.
-How well the models perform by using only the first two principal components of the original feature matrix?
-How do these results compare to using all features or only the first 2 features?

-See section *6.
-Optional: Reducing the number of features using PCA*